/ astro-integrations / How to Use Deno Deploy with Astro: Complete Guide

 });

-Now connect your project to Deno Deploy:
+Now connect your project to Deno Deploy.
+For a Git-connected project:

 1. Go to dash.deno.com and create a new project